nwutils/create-desktop-shortcuts/README.md

 OSX will automatically inherit the icon of the target you point to.
 It doesn't care if you point to a folder, file, or application.

+If overwrite is set to false and a matching file already exists, a console log will occur to inform you of this, however `create-desktop-shortcuts` will still report successful.
+This console log can be hidden by setting verbose to false.

 Key          | Type    | Allowed                     | Default                  | Description
 :--          | :--     | :--                         | :--                      | :--
 `name`       | String  | Any file system safe string | Uses name from filePath  | The name of the shortcut file.